It is a national welfare benefit administered by local councils.

 Housing Benefit helps people on a low income to pay their rent.

 From 24 October 2018 most people below pension age making a new application for help with their rent will claim Universal Credit and not Housing Benefit.

 You can claim Housing Benefit if you (or your partner) are liable to pay the rent on a property you are occupying as your home, and have less than £16,000 in joint savings, unless you are in receipt of Pension Credit Guarantee Credit.

 Most full-time students cannot claim Housing Benefit unless they are also:

 - Receiving Income Support or Job Seeker’s Allowance

 - A lone parent

 Other special circumstances apply.
 If you are a student and not sure if you can claim, please contact us.

-To claim benefit you must complete an application form and send it to us.
 See Applying for benefits for more information.